 Have you seen a man-made volcano erupt before your very eyes?
 How about a crystal growing right before your eyes?
 It’s fascinating how these natural phenomena are now being put together into a small box to create a hands-on learning experience for kids and adults alike.
 These small boxes are called STEM science kits, which are definitely one of the best science experiments for kids.

 Last Saturday my son, Jem, and I went to a local store to find a birthday present for his classmate.
 As we browse the toys section, I was surprised and excited to see a line up of STEM toys available on the rack.
 That was the first time I saw a certified STEM toy with an actual logo of “STEM” on the boxes in our local shops.
 They came from one brand – “Science Squad”.
-So without any hesitation we picked up 2 boxes, the Volcano Eruption Kit and the Crystal Growing Kit.
+So without any hesitation, we picked up 2 boxes, the Volcano Eruption Kit and the Crystal Growing Kit.
 One for my 8yr old son & another for his just turned 9-year old girl classmate.

 Jem chose the Crystal Growing Kit as a gift for his classmate over an artsy box of pens and different shaped drawing stencils because he knows for sure that his classmate will be more interested in seeing and learning how an actual crystal grow before her very eyes!
 He is equally excited to see how a volcano erupts.
 I typically just see those kinds of science kits being sold online.
 I was convinced about getting these as presents as I’m equally excited and curious to see how is it possible to emulate these natural phenomena that we could only see in academic books and videos.
 Now we actually have the opportunity to see them in the comfort of our own house right before our own very eyes!

 Each box was on sale for 50% discount.
 The Volcano Eruption Kit was Cad$10 after the discount.
 I thought I found a great deal until I search on Google and found exactly the same items on eBay on sale 4 boxes for C$23.69, that’s just C$5.92 per box!
 Definitely a cheap science kits kids available in the market.
-See below listing in eBay.
+See the below listing on eBay.

 Another option is the item I saw in Amazon, check it out below.